- 21 Jun 2023

 Are missed calls without voicemails logged to Salesforce?

 No, missed calls without voicemails are not logged to Salesforce.

-Do calls through the Dialpad chrome extension also create logs in Salesforce?
+Do calls through the Dialpad Chrome Extension log in Salesforce?

 Yes - if you have the Dialpad Chrome extension enabled, it'll hyperlink any phone number within the Salesforce interface.

 When the call is made through the Dialpad desktop app, assuming that you have already authenticated Salesforce, it'll find the correct record and record the call.